sympal/sympal-docs/reference/en/02-Overview.markdown

 ## Menu Structure

-The menu system in Sympal consists of one model named `sfSympalMenuItem` and is included in the `sfSympalMenuPlugin`.
+The menu system in Sympal consists of one model named `sfSympalMenuItem` and is included in tse `sfSympalMenuPlugin`.
 It is a normal Doctrine model with the `NestedSet` behavior enabled.
 This behavior gives us the functionality needed to describe the hierarchy of our sites menus.
 Each `sfSympalMenuItem` instance can map to a content record which allows each menu item to easily